codsen/codsen/packages/chlu-cli/readme.md

 The example above is growing; I want to automate _everything_.
 Literally.

+## Updating it

+When you install it globally, it will check occasionally, are there newer versions available, and if so, will show a message nagging you to update.
+[Same tech](https://www.npmjs.com/package/update-notifier) that AVA or npm uses!

 ## Contributing

 All contributions are welcome.
 Please stick to [Standard JavaScript](https://standardjs.com) notation.